What Is a Reverse Mortgage?

 The big news for 2022 is out.
 Eligible borrowers may now access up to $970,800 of home equity.
 It’s the largest single-year increase in lending limits ever – an increase of $148,425 compared to the previous one.
 That’s a big deal.

 Take advantage of new lending limits

-This news, combined with low interest rates and rising home values, means you may be eligible to access more of your home equity when you refinance in 2022.
+This news, combined with rising home values, means you may be eligible to access more of your home equity when you refinance in 2022.
 Now could be the right time to get a reverse mortgage with GoodLife Home Loans.